FranckLejzerowicz/metagenomix/metagenomix/doc/exporting.md

   -p, --pipeline TEXT       Path to the file containing the softwares to run
                             in order
-  -s, --software TEXT       Software(s) to manage (or all in `-i/-p`) -e, --extensions TEXT     Files extensions to select -r, --regex TEXT          Regex for file names to select -l, --location TEXT       If not creating the tar locally, create it there --local / --no-local      Creates the tar locally, and not in the location
+  -s, --software TEXT       Software(s) to manage (or all in `-i/-p`) -e, --extension TEXT      Extension to select files -r, --regex TEXT          Regex for file names to select -l, --location TEXT       If not creating the tar locally, create it there --local / --no-local      Creates the tar locally, and not in the location